aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/adjust_with_effects/_index.md

 ﻿---
+title: ShapeBase.adjust_with_effects method
+linktitle: adjust_with_effects method
-title: adjust_with_effects method
+articleTitle: adjust_with_effects method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Adds to the source rectangle values of the effect extent and returns the final rectangle."
+description: "ShapeBase.adjust_with_effects method.
+Adds to the source rectangle values of the effect extent and returns the final rectangle."
 type: docs
 weight: 620
 url: /python-net/aspose.words.drawing/shapebase/adjust_with_effects/